Fact-checked

 Dosage: take 1-2 tablets 2-3 times a day.

-Side effects: May cause drowsiness, delayed reaction, and decreased concentration.
+Side effects: may cause drowsiness, slow reaction, reduces concentration.

 • No-shpa.

-Dosage: drink a tablet 2-3 times a day.
+Dosage: take one tablet 2-3 times a day.

 Side effects: hypertension.